TanzHasan/Learning/Language-Improvement/CPP/BeginnerOOP.md

 };
 ```

 These classes can use all the methods of the abstract class and override the purely virtual play method.
-This is pretty useful especially when setting up something like the Casino class which will take all types of card games that can be played.
+Overriding play is a classic example of polymorphism, allowing objects of different classes to be treated as objects of a base class while still executing their own versions of the method.
+Polymorphism is very useful, especially when setting up something like the Casino class, which will take all types of Game objects.

 ```c++
 class Casino {